 - 1. This civil rights class action challenges the systemic failure of the City of New York to provide safe, appropriate, and immediate responses to New Yorkers experiencing mental health crises. - 2.
 Despite the myriad civil rights violations suffered by those with mental disabilities at the hands of the police, and despite the desperate need for reform, New York City has discriminatorily and unconstitutionally continued to use armed police officers as first responders to mental health crises, while other communities across the country and around the world have adopted models that do not require police involvement. - 3.
 The individual Plaintiffs are people with actual or perceived mental disabilities who have been unlawfully seized and forced into unconstitutional confinement in violation of their constitutional rights. - 4.
 At the time they were seized, the individual Plaintiffs were unarmed.
 They were committing no crime.
+They presented no risk to themselves or anyone else.
 Yet each Plaintiff was subjected to an unconstitutional seizure and detention.
-Each was forcibly detained, and injured physically and emotionally, while being involuntarily committed to a hospital against their will. - 5.
-Justin Baerga was home experiencing a mental health crisis when his mother called 911 requesting an ambulance.
-Armed New York City Police Department ("NYPD") officers arrived instead, forcibly entered Mr. Baerga's home, strapped him to a gurney, and transported him to a hospital against his will. - 6.
-Steven Greene was home when armed police officers and New York City Emergency Medical Services personnel arrived, claiming he was suicidal.
+Each was forcibly detained, and injured physically and/or emotionally, while being involuntarily transported to a hospital against their will. - 5.
+Steven Greene was home when armed police officers and New York City Emergency Medical Services ("EMS") personnel arrived, claiming he was suicidal.
 Even though Mr. Greene clearly and calmly explained that he was not suicidal, the police officers forcibly detained him and transported him to a hospital against his will.